badair/sfinae_errors/README.md

     #include <type_traits>
     #include "sfinae_errors.hpp"

-    // An error "origin" tells users the template
+    // An error "origin" describes the source of the substitution failure DEFINE_SFINAE_ERROR_ORIGIN(const_copyable)
-    // which caused the problem
-    DEFINE_SFINAE_ERROR_ORIGIN(const_copyable)

     // T_must_be_const and T_must_be_copy_constructible are
-    // SFINAE "exceptions" that are associated with an origin DEFINE_SFINAE_ERROR_FOR(const_copyable, T_must_be_const)
+    // SFINAE "exceptions", associated with const_copyable
+    DEFINE_SFINAE_ERROR_FOR(const_copyable, T_must_be_const)
     DEFINE_SFINAE_ERROR_FOR(const_copyable, T_must_be_copy_constructible)